nikeshnazareth/bdd-enumerator/README.md

     new SimpleScenario('is one', 1, true),
-    new SimpleScenario('is another positive integer', 2, true), new SimpleScenario('is a positive fraction', 2.6, true), new SimpleScenario('is a negative fraction', -3.6, true), new SimpleScenario('is NaN', Number.NaN, false),
+    new SimpleScenario('is another positive integer', 2, true), new SimpleScenario('is a positive fraction', 2.6, true), new SimpleScenario('is a negative fraction', -3.6, false), new SimpleScenario('is NaN', Number.NaN, false),
     new SimpleScenario('is MAX_VALUE', Number.MAX_VALUE, true),
     new SimpleScenario('is NEGATIVE_INFINITY', Number.NEGATIVE_INFINITY, false),